Frequently Asked Questions

 If I am selected, how much time must I commit to the Impact Programme?

-If I am selected to receive an Award, why must I commit to participating in the Impact Programme?
+Why must I commit to participating in the Impact Programme?

 At what stage of development should my project be to be eligible to apply to the Impact Programme?